 Some signs of emotional abuse are: humiliation, negating, and criticizing.

-Character assassination.
 This usually involves the word “always.”
 You’re always late, wrong, screwing up, disagreeable, and so on.
-They might say these things to you, or use them to describe your behavior to others.
+They might say these things to you, or use them to describe your behaviour to others.

 Screaming, yelling, and swearing are form of intimidation used to make you feel small.
 Maybe they never hit you, but they throw things or damage property.